J Felix

 as a guide from beyond.

-Sadness pointed my feet Godward.
+This beneficent melancholy pointed my feet Godward.
 I am grateful that I did not ignore it or pretend it away or lose myself in distraction or entertainment or dissipation.
 I did not numb away the longing with drugs or alcohol.
 I did not pathologize it.
 I did not think there was something wrong with me; I consulted no therapist to help me feel "better" or talk to a trusted friend to work through it.
 I would have been offered well-meaning but useless platitudes: "Maybe you should pray."
 "Have you talked to someone?"
+"Tell me about your childhood."
 Blah, blah, blah.
-To describe the Void to others who had never known true liberation would not only have been futile, but would have led me astray- away from the Valley of Grief I had to pass through, to ignore or pretend the longing away in some vapid "happy" place.
+To describe the Void to others who had never known true liberation would not only have been futile, but would have led me astray- away from the Valley of Grief I had to pass through.
+How grateful I am that I did not ignore or pretend away the longing to get to some vapid "happy" place.
+That sadness was a profound expression of my beautiful, suffering Soul.

 I understood, from this experience, the import of Rumi's words: